tbidne/shrun/README.md

 ...
 ```

-But that can be a lot of repetitive typing, especially when the commands are longer.
-Thus you write an alias:
+But this can be a lot of repetitive typing, especially when the commands are longer.
+Thus an alias is written:

 ```sh
 alias run_commands="cmd1 && cmd2 && cmd3 ..."